kokkos/kokkos-comm/docs/api/core.rst

     Wrapper for ``MPI_Recv``.

     :param space: A Kokkos execution space instance to order the communication in and execute any required operations.
-    :param rv: The data to recv
+    :param rv: The data to receive
     :param src: the source rank
     :param tag: the MPI tag
     :param comm: the MPI communicator